Fuhsahd/tricksurfmaps/README.md

 Sokaries - surf_ski_2_go CS:S port.
 Eva - surf_ski_2_go CS:S ramp fix.
 pretzL - surf_skyworld angle fix.
 Leesriize - surf_buck-wild fixes and changes.
+Flipybitz - compiling all the trigger images into one zip

 # Triggers can be found on the google drive as well, along with json files with the trick names.